-If you’re looking for a way to diversify your training and improve your marathon time, rowing is a great way to do so by building muscle strength.
+If you’re looking for a way to diversify your training and improve your marathon time, rowing is a great option.
+You can use rowing to gain muscle strenth and endurance.
 It’s the competitive edge you’ve been looking for.
 Better yet, with your Hydrow indoor rowing machine you can workout anywhere from the comfort of home — even in seasons with challenging weather conditions.
 Hydrow’s Live Outdoor Reality workouts, put you on beautiful waterways around the world like London, Scotland, Boston, Miami, Los Angeles and many other #HydrowDestinations.
 So, if marathons aren’t taking you to these locations, Hydrow can — every single day.

 Hydrow Rower Tips

 Hydrow’s Strength and Movement Specialist, two-time Olympian and former track and field star, Peter Donohoe, shares his experience adding rowing to his cross training program.
 Not only does it target 86% of muscles, this low impact high efficiency workout is especially effective for competitive runners.
 Here’s what he had to share: